 There’s no denying black walls are bold.
 But they also don’t have to dominate a space, as shown here in DIY Shelley’s living room.
 She softens the space with light sheer curtains, natural accents and plenty of greenery.

-Indoor plants are a favourite of ours, as they breathe life into a space (literally!) not to mention adding colour.
-Check out this article on top 10 trending indoor plants and our indoor plant care tips here.
+Indoor plants are a favourite of ours, as they breathe life into a space (literally!) and a pop of greenery.
+Check out this article on the top 10 trending indoor plants and our indoor plant care tips here.

 We love a bit of exposed brick, but sometimes it needs a lick of paint to bring it back to life.
-Using a black feature wall at the end of a room, tricks the eye into seeing the space as longer than it is.
+Using a black feature wall at the end of a room, tricks the eye into seeing the space as longer than it is as black recedes.
 The black joinery on either side of the room ties the space together.

 When we envision beach vibes, we immediately think white or shades of blue or green.
 But let’s flip that on its head, because who says beachy can’t be black?!

-The exposed beams, sheer curtains, natural fibres and touch of rattan… this room screams coastal, and we think the black wall is a serious feature.
+The exposed beams, sheer curtains, natural fibres and touch of rattan… this room oozes coastal with being cliche.

 If you lust after panelled feature walls, be sure to check out this article where the inspo keeps on coming!